top of page

 Key Takeaways

 • Antenuptial contracts won’t be absolute anymore.
-If a judge finds the outcome of enforcing the contract would be grossly unfair, the court can intervene.
+If a judge finds that enforcing the contract would be grossly unfair, the court can intervene.

 • Non-financial contributions will count.
 Raising a family, supporting a business, or maintaining a household can all be taken into account.